RyanBram/RPGMDynamicActions/DynamicMotion/ActionTemplate.md

 ```
 ![Image](https://newrpg.up.seesaa.net/image/20200320_attack.gif)

-By the way, <D-Animation /> can be omitted, but in that case, the animation will be played after the weapon swing is completed.
+By the way, `<D-Animation />` can be omitted, but in that case, the animation will be played after the weapon swing is completed.

-If you specify the weaponId, you can also change the display of the weapon.
+If you specify the `weaponId`, you can also change the display of the weapon.
 Also for creating special techniques such as magic swords.
 ```
 <D-Motion:attack> // 武器振り